|Site Map | Bulletin Home | Temple University|

 The Core Curriculum

-The Core Curriculum is currently Temple University's liberal education requirements for all undergraduate students who were admitted to Temple prior to Fall 2008 and all transfer students*.
+The Core Curriculum is currently Temple University's liberal education requirements for all undergraduate students who were admitted to Temple prior to Fall 2008 and all transfer students who are admitted to Temple prior to Fall 2010*.
 It guides students in taking a set of courses, many of them chosen by the student from lists of approved courses.
 The Core, in combination with a major field of study, is intended to provide the intellectual skills and the knowledge needed for academic success in college and provide a useful education for one's career, citizenship, and personal life.

 *Please note that new freshman follow the GenEd Curriculum.
 While transfer students can take GenEd courses to satisfy Core requirements, all transfer students are required to complete Core, not GenEd.